krystaly2/Fractal/README.md

 For a Mandelbrot image, we need to color the blow up region with one color, then the non-blow-up region with another color.

+# Lessons Learnt
+- unique pointer: deallocate memory automatically

+# To do
+use profiler